rooseveltframework/roosevelt/README.md

   - `output`: Where to write compiled CSS files to.
 This folder will be symlinked into `public` by default.

-  - `symlinkToPublic`: *[Boolean]* When enabled Roosevelt will automatically add your CSS directory to the `staticsSymlinksToPublic` param.
+  - `symlinkToPublic`: *[Boolean]* When enabled Roosevelt will automatically add your CSS directory to the `staticsSymlinksToPublic` parameter.

     - Note: If the compiler is enabled `output` will be symlinked.
 If not,  `sourcePath` will be symlinked.